ECC-BFMC/Documentation/source/data/brain.rst

   :align: center
   :width: 80%

 - Simply push the engine button.
-It will make a long sound and after a pause another short sound.
+It will make a long BEEP and after a pause a short BEEP.
   If the process was carried out successfully, it will have a constant red color.
 If it failed, you will blink in red.
-In this case, you will have to press and hold the button until the color disappears and you have to restart the process.
+In this case, you will have to restart the ESC by pressing and holding the button until the color disappears, then start it again.

 .. image:: ../images/brain/EngineButtonOFF.jpg
   :align: center